 In Salesforce console Open CTI will place the phone button in the footer on the far right of the page.
 In Salesforce Console, but not in Classic, you can work in one window and edit a record in another.
 Editing the page will not interrupt the softphone call.
 Fastcall dial by list is awesome in Console.
 We can move from record to record without the need to refresh the page or list.

 In Salesforce Lightning Open CTI places the phone in the left footer.
 Lightning and Console are very similar in how they manage the active phone call.
 In Classic the user cannot edit the browser while on an active call.
 The call will terminate.
-In Console and Lightning the Salesforce record can be edited while on a call.
+In Console and Lightning, the Salesforce record can be edited while on a call.

-In Fastcall, if you don’t answer within the set call duration or dismiss the call, the call follows the next set of instruction.
-Options include overflow to another inbound calling route, or voicemail.
+In Fastcall, if you don’t answer within the set call duration or dismiss the call, the call follows the next set of instructions.
+Options include overflow to another inbound calling route or voicemail.
 If you’re not in Salesforce on a page with Open CTI when someone calls, the call will not ring the softphone.
 Fastcall will still ring a simulring phone, overflow or go to voicemail.
 If voicemail is enabled in your org, you can also receive and store unlimited voicemail messages.
-Fastcall includes several options for missed call.
+Fastcall includes several options for missed calls.
 There is a missed call notification email that is sent to the user and as many CCs as required.
 Missed calls are listed in the widget Fastcall also matches a reply to a missed calls for reporting.

 When an inbound call arrives, Fastcall will search Salesforce for the matching caller ID.
-We will present the city, state and country if the location is available.
+We will present the city, state, and country if the location is available.
 If no match is found the user can create a new Lead in Salesforce.
 Fastcall will add the calling phone number to the Lead along with the lead source and status.
 Inbound calls can be transferred, recorded and managers can listen to an in-progress call.

-Users access Fastcall if they are assigned to a call center, permission set and license.
+Users access Fastcall if they are assigned to a call center, permission set, and license.
 Fastcall manages these assignments on the Fastcall user panel.

 How to Place an outbound call in Open CTI?